 Either perpendicularly or obliquely, between 1 and 1.5 cun.

-However, when this point is needed, for example in the case of acute back pain, it can produce strong deqi sensation and be quite sore.
+However, in the case of acute back pain, the point can produce strong deqi sensation and be quite sore.

-In my experience, the stronger the deqi produced, the faster and more efficiently the point works.
+In my experience, the stronger the deqi, the faster and more effectively the point works.

 Moxa: up to 6 small cones.

 There are two main situations this point is good for, though once you understand them you’ll appreciate how useful it can be in a huge range of conditions.

 The first is its ability to harmonise top and bottom, or yang and yin, or upper and lower parts of the body, especially the back of the body.

 The second is its ability to open the channel and enable obstruction or external pathogenic factors to escape.
 To work best, these would have to lie along this channel or its sister channel, the Small Intestine.